Teufeuleu/tc.preset/README.md

 - Select mode: simple click selects the slot, double click recalls it (allows for organizing presets without recalling them)
 - Color mode: various ways to colorize preset slots
 - UID: generate unique identifiers for each preset so you can "follow" them when they're moved, renamed or re-saved.
 Practical in case of advanced preset management
-...and more!
+- Timestamps: automatically save a 'created' and 'modified' date for each preset ...and more!

 ## How to install